KristianColville1/raza-noodles/README.md

 3. At the top of this repository click the green button labelled code.
 4. Click on HTTPS option and copy the URL link to your clipboard.
 5. Open your chosen [IDE](https://www.codecademy.com/article/what-is-an-ide), please note [git](https://git-scm.com/) must be installed.
-6. Open Your terminal in the IDE and type: git clone the-URL-from-here.
+6. Open your terminal in the IDE and type: git clone the-URL-from-here.

 Congradulations you now have a clone of this repository on your local machine.